Reflective Account 3

 The score contains quite a lot of detail, arguably more than would normally be present in a Baroque work.
 Whilst the presentation is mostly neat, there are a few errors.
 For example, the first bar in the violin part consists of four crotchet rests, rather than a semibreve rest.
 Additionally, dynamics should not be placed under rests (and should be moved to the first note of the melody).
 Slur marks are particularly haywire in places – bar 14 is a particularly noticeable example; there are so many slurs (including ones which do not appear to ‘end’ on notes) that this becomes difficult to read.
 There is an error in the blog; the score consists of three pages, but the second page is presented twice (and the third page is missing entirely).
 This is a shame, as the material that begins at section C is arguably the most convincing.

 I am a complete beginner when it comes to notation and am learning notation conventions as the course goes on.
 Equally I am a novice when it comes to the Sibelius notation software, which has compounded the problem and created additional confusion.
 I have in fact taken a Sibelius course over the last 12 weeks.
-Berklee online university have a degree unit on the topic which I just completed.
-It has made my life a lot easier, I can now solely focus on learning notation rather than try to simultaneously understand what the software is doing.
+Berklee online university have a degree unit on the topic which I completed on 25th September 2020.
+It has made my life a lot easier, I can now focus on learning notation rather than try to simultaneously understand what the software is doing.

 It is clear that you did a lot of listening (using score follower videos), but all this material was accessed on the same date (01 February 2020) – there is nearly 2 hours of music here, which is a lot to assimilate in a single day.
 Perhaps it would have been more beneficial to listen to these whilst writing, comparing what you are composing to Bach’s material.